nielsbasjes/codeowners/README.md

 ## GitIgnore edge case
 This [tutorial page](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) documents this edge case that this library also follows.

-I see this as unexpected behaviour yet this is really what git really does !
+I see this as unexpected behaviour yet this is really what git does !

 **Pattern**